 - Lost in Translation

 We might as well do music, too.
-I have a thing for artists can weave deep and meaningful conversations into the everyday experience in a way that makes my brain feel both understood and challenged.
-Here’s a top five in no particular order:
+I have a thing for artists who can weave deep and meaningful conversations into the everyday experience in a way that makes my brain feel both understood and challenged.
+Here’s a top-five in no particular order:

 - Belle & Sebastian